Home » lay betting

 Just in case you are wondering, the amount of money below the odds is the amount of liquidity available at that price (the total amount of money to be paid by the people if they lose their bet).
 This is only important really when the liquidity is small, for example, you cannot place a back bet to win £100 if only £50 of liquidity is available.
 You can still place your bet but if enough liquidity is not raised, then your bet will be reduced in line with the liquidity available when the event begins.

 In theory, you can offer any odds when placing a lay bet, but if your odds are too outlandish then no one will back your bet and your bet will not be accepted.
 For example, you could offer odds of 100/1 that Grimsby Town will NOT beat Liverpool in the third round of the FA Cup, which is the same as saying it is 100/1 that Liverpool will beat Grimsby.
-No one would take such a bet.
+No one with odds awareness would take such a bet.

 Differences